List available workspaces

 Delete a workspace:

-wafer workspaces delete <workspace-name>
+wafer workspaces delete < workspace-nam e >

 This permanently deletes the workspace and any data not synced back.
 Make sure to pull important files first.